HigherOrderCO/Kind/DOCUMENTATION.md

  possible.
 For example, it has affine lambdas, allowing it to be garbage-collection-free.
 It has a strongly confluent interaction-net runtime, allowing it to be evaluated in massively parallel architectures.
-It doesn’t require bruijn bookkeeping, making it the fastest “closure chunker” around.
-It is lazy, it has a clear cost model for blockchains, it has a minuscle ([448 LOC](https://github.com/moonad/Formality/blob/master/src/fm-net.js)) runtime that can easily be ported to multiple platforms.
-Right now, Formality’s compiler isn’t as mature as the ones found in decades-old languages, but it has endless room for improvements, since the language is fast “by design”.
+It doesn’t require De Bruijn bookkeeping, making it the fastest “closure chunker” around.
+It is lazy, it has a clear cost model for blockchains, it has a minuscule ([448 LOC](https://github.com/moonad/Formality/blob/master/src/fm-net.js)) runtime that can easily be ported to multiple platforms.
+Right now, Formality’s compiler isn’t as mature as the ones found in decades-old languages, but it has endless room for improvements since the language is fast “by design”.

 An elegant underlying Type Theory
 ---------------------------------